-The Company is currently implementing a new enterprise resource planning ("ERP") system.
-The new ERP system operates in a cloud-based environment.
+The Company has implemented a new enterprise resource planning ("ERP") system.
+The ERP system operates in a cloud-based environment.
 The Company concluded that this cloud computing arrangement does not include a license, and therefore, will account for this arrangement as one that is a service contract.
-As of April 1, 2023, the Company capitalized \$1.0 million in implementation costs, included in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
-The Company will amortize the capitalized implementation costs over five years on a straight-line basis once the ERP system is ready for use.
-There were no amortization expenses for both the three months ended April 1, 2023 and April 2, 2022.
+As of September 30, 2023, the Company capitalized \$1.1 million in implementation costs, included in Prepaid expenses and other current assets and Other long-term assets, net of accumulated amortization, in the Company's condensed consolidated balance sheets.
+The Company began utilizing the ERP system near the end of the third quarter of 2023 and is recognizing amortization of the capitalized implementation costs over five years on a straight-line basis.
+For the three and nine months ended September 30, 2023, approximately \$12 thousand of amortization expenses were recorded.
+There were no amortization expenses for both the for the three and nine months ended October 1, 2022.